-Moscow receives notification US is ditching key arms treaty
+Russia warns of retaliation when US ditches key arms deal

-MOSCOW (AP) — The Russian Foreign Ministry says it has received official notification from the United States that it intends to walk out of a key Cold War-era treaty.
+MOSCOW (AP) — Russian officials on Wednesday warned of unspecified “retaliation” to the U.S. decision to walk out of a key arms treaty.

-U.S. Secretary of State Mike Pompeo announced at a NATO meeting Tuesday that Washington would suspend its obligations under the 1987 Intermediate-Range Nuclear Forces Treaty (INF) in 60 days due to Russia’s alleged “cheating.”
+U.S. Secretary of State Mike Pompeo announced at a NATO meeting Tuesday that Washington will suspend its obligations under the 1987 Intermediate-Range Nuclear Forces Treaty (INF) in 60 days, citing Russian “cheating.”

-Russia has denied U.S. and NATO allegations that it is violating the landmark treaty that banned an entire class of weapons.
+The U.S. has shared intelligence evidence with its NATO allies that it says shows that Russia’s new SSC-8 ground-fired cruise missile could give Moscow the ability to launch a nuclear strike in Europe with little or no notice.

-Foreign Ministry spokeswoman Maria Zakharova told reporters on Wednesday that Moscow has been received an official notice from Washington that quotes unspecified evidence of Russian violations.
-Zakharova insisted that Russia has always respected the treaty and considers it “one of the key pillars of strategic stability and international security.”
+The bilateral treaty between Washington and Moscow banned all land-based cruise and ballistic missiles with a range between 500 and 5,500 kilometers (310-3,410 miles).
+Russia says the range of the new system does not exceed 500 kilometers.

 Most Read Nation & World Stories